tahoe-lafs/tahoe-lafs/docs/garbage-collection.rst

     This key is meant to compensate for the fact that clients do not yet have the ability to ask for leases that last longer than 31 days.
 A grid which wants to use faster or slower GC than a 31-day lease timer permits can use this parameter to implement it.
-The current fixed 31-day lease duration makes the server behave as if "lease.override_lease_duration = 31days" had been passed.

     This key is only valid when age-based expiration is in use (i.e. when ``expire.mode = age`` is used).
 It will be rejected if cutoff-date